Free Practice Questions for Snowflake DSA-C03 Certification

 Subdomain 4.1: Move a data science model into production.

-- Use an external hosted model - External functions - Pre-built models - Deploy a model in Snowflake - Vectorized/Scalar Python User-Defined Functions (UDFs) - Pre-built models - Storing predictions - Stage commands - Snowflake Model Registry - Model logging and retrieving - Snowpark Container Services
+- Vectorized/Scalar Python User-Defined Functions (UDFs) - Pre-built models - Storing predictions - Stage commands - Snowflake Model Registry for model logging and retrieving, and Snowpark Container Services

 Subdomain 4.2: Determine the effectiveness of a model and retrain if necessary.